prospekt116/prospekt116/README.md

-## 🌱 I’m currently learning how to code as I have a passion for the natural world and am interested in learning how to apply technology and power of data to unlocking a few of its mysteries. 🌎
+## 🌱 Hello!
+I have a passion for the natural world and am interested in learning how to apply technology and the power of data to unlocking a few of its mysteries. 🌎